-Operating a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you can expect, it won’t work correctly or at all if you see an error code on the display.
-The exact error code offers useful information about the source of the problem, something a trained technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the best ways to improve the everyday schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work properly or at all if you see an error code show up.
+The exact error code provides useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much faster.

-Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you can address it and the estimated cost to do so.
-Keep in mind that while the investment will ultimately be dependent on the precise Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific hardware needed to complete repairs.
+Let’s consider seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you might fix it and the projected cost to do so.
+Don’t forget that while the costs will ultimately depend on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific parts required to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is fixed.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the problem is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician can inspect electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not just a software issue.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and progressively check each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
-Once they pinpoint the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and progressively look at each wire, seeing to it that they are fully placed into the connector with the proper amount of exposed copper.
+Once they pinpoint the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-In the event the breakers are on, you can check a couple of other places before calling a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
+Presuming the breakers are on, you can check a handful of other places before contacting a professional technician.

-As this error can consume your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re facing.
-You can separate the thermostat from its base and deliver power through a USB cable.
-In the event it reveals error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can deplete your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and provide power through a USB cable.
+In the event it displays error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will likely be best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician should meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician can carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as you can.
-You can then contact a professional technician with the proper experience identifying and resolving electrical damage.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is transported inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off as soon as possible.
+You can then contact a professional technician with the proper experience detecting and solving electrical problems.

 e73 – Critical

-This could be as easy as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s time to speak with a local professional.
+This could be as simple as the breaker being switched off, but it can also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.